nevanscott/uxui0120/_projects/web-app.md

 * User Stories / Task Analysis / Scenarios / Use cases
 * Design Studio / Ideation
 * Feature prioritization (MoSCoW)

+### Thursday

+* Responsive Editorial Project presentations downstairs

+### Friday: Hackathon

+* Plan on having no availability this day to work on the project

 ### Monday